jawira/awesome-lifetime/README.md

 ## Password manager

-- [Enpass](https://www.enpass.io/pricing/) One-time payment.
-Enpass takes care of your passwords, logins, credit cards, driving licenses and other important files and keeps them secure and handy in one place.
+- [Enpass](https://www.enpass.io/pricing/) Enpass takes care of your passwords, logins, credit cards, driving licenses and other important files and keeps them secure and handy in one place.

 ## VPN